 This rule of indices is known as the power of a power.
 A number with a power can be raised to a power eg; a5 to the power 2.

 This expression simply means;

-…but we know that the first rule tells us that we should add the indices together to get;
+…we know that the first rule tells us that we should add the indices power together for multiplication;

 But note also that 5×2 is equal to 10.
 This suggests that if we have am raised to the power n we simply multiply the powers together to get the result amxn or simply amn, this is proof for the second rule.
 Below are some examples of how to use this rule.

 The power of two means that we want to have 45 multiplied by itself 2 times.
 In this case we simply just multiply the powers together.

 Third indices rule